The Dance of Desire: Understanding ADHD in Women

 Dig deeper to discover the heart’s silent scenes.

-For in this journey, don’t we all want the same,
+For in this journey, don’t you want the same?

 Edited by: ElRoyPoet, 2026